laurenchen0631/English-Learning/articles/201908/20190802/How the sound in your home affects your mood.md

 	- take part in 參與 == to be actively involved in something with other people:
 		> All the children took part in the Thanksgiving play.
 	- cocoon
-		> 繭； |A silky case spun by the larvae of many insects for protection as pupae.| the moth emerged from its pale yellow papery cocoon
+		> 繭 |A silky case spun by the larvae of many insects for protection as pupae.| the moth emerged from its pale yellow papery cocoon
-		> 繭狀物 |Something that envelops someone in a protective or comforting way.
+		> 繭狀物 |Something that envelops someone in a protective or comforting way.| a cocoon of bedclothes
-‘a cocoon of bedclothes’|
 		> 防護膜 |A covering that prevents the corrosion of metal equipment.|
 		> 把……緊緊包住 |Envelop in a protective or comforting way.| we felt cold even though we were cocooned in our sleeping bags
 		> 使自己孤立 |Retreat from the stressful conditions of public life into the cosy private world of the family.| Americans are spending more time cocooning at home